 The request for (one or more) of the support measures has to be filed by submitting a form by e-mail or letter to the competent Regional Tax Collector prior to 30 June 2020.
 More particularly, one form has to be submitted per tax debt for which one or more of the support measures is requested.
-The relevant form and contact details of the competent Regional Tax Collector can be found on the website of the Federal Public Service Finance.
+The relevant formand contact details of the competent Regional Tax Collector can be found on the website of the Federal Public Service Finance.
 Initially it was stated that the request had to be submitted by 30 June 2020.
 In the meantime, this deadline was reported until 31 December 2020.

-To read more about this topic, please see this alert: Transfer pricing in and beyond COVID-19 times - impact on intercompany royalties
+Transfer pricing in and beyond COVID-19 times - impact on intercompany royalties